mendes-dv/mendes-dv/README.md

 #### I'm a Software Developer working in Braga, Portugal.
 ### NOW

-- 🎈 Learning Micro-Frontends;
+- 🎈 Building projects with nextjs;
-- 🤓 Learn Test with Jest;
+- 🤓 Learn about the beauty of react;

 ### BIO